Financial Sector Update for 02/10/2020: TCO,CNA,SPG,KKR

 Top Financial Stocks

-Financial stocks were split between small gains and losses in afternoon trading, with the NYSE Financial Index rising 0.1% while shares of financial companies in the S&P 500 were falling 0.2%.
-The Philadelphia Housing Index was ahead 0.1%.
+Financial stocks were hanging on to small gains in afternoon trading, with the NYSE Financial Index rising 0.3% while the shares of financial companies in the S&P 500 were ahead 0.1%, reversing an earlier decline.
+The Philadelphia Housing Index was climbing 0.6%.

 Among financial stocks moving on news: